wallace-js/wallace/README.md

 This helps you:

-- Achieve vanilla level performance.
+1. Achieve vanilla level performance.
-- Solve performance issues, cleanly.
+2. Solve performance issues, cleanly.
-- Do gnarly things that would be painful or impossible with other frameworks (like deep partial updates, reparenting etc...)
+3. Do gnarly things that would be painful or impossible with other frameworks (like deep partial updates, reparenting etc...)

-You might never need that level freedom on a given project, but why take the risk with a framework which takes it away from you?
+You might never need to do any of that on your project, true.
+But why risk using a framework which grants you none of those freedoms, when there's one which offers them all?

 ---